thatoddmailbox/unifi-blink/README.md

 * `DEVICE_MAC` - the MAC address of the device to control the LED of.
 You can find this by opening the device's details page in the UniFi controller&mdash;it should be under the "Overview" category.

 * `AUTH_TOKEN` (optional) - if set, this will require an authentication token to be included in the URL in order to use unifi-blink.
+* `CSRF_PROTECTION` - whether CSRF protection should be enabled.
+You should leave this as `true` unless you really know what you're doing.

 ## Auth token
 If, in your configuration, you set `AUTH_TOKEN` to some string, then you'll need to include that string in the URL when using unifi-blink.
 For example, if your `AUTH_TOKEN` is `secure_t0ken`, then you'll need to go to `https://(server domain)/unifi-blink/index.php?token=secure_t0ken`.